bigexchange/bigid-mcp-server/bigid-mcp-server/README.md

    npm run build
    ```

-3. **Configure Claude Desktop** using the configuration example above
+3. **Configure your MCP client** using the configuration examples above

 ## Environment Variables